 Peggy van Dam and her husband lived 11 stressful and confined years with their adopted Labrador Retriever, Yukon.
 Despite being a wonderful and well-loved companion, Yukon developed aggression towards small children and other dogs.

 Seeking a solution, van Dam conducted exhaustive research that repeatedly pointed to Yukon’s poor socialization when he was a puppy.
 The research provided valuable insights into the importance of early prevention, but it also revealed a disturbing lack of useful hands-on guidance for anyone getting a puppy.
 She has been featured on Animal Talk Radio, Citytv’s Animal House Calls and has written for Bark Magazine and Riverside Quarterly.

-Sydney Bleicher owns and operates Freshpuppy in Toronto.
+Sydney Bleicher, director of training, is a Karen Pryor Academy Certified Training Partner.
+Sydney owns and operates Freshpuppy in Toronto.
 Inspired by Dr. Ian Dunbar, the noted animal behaviorist and best selling author, Bleicher’s practice focusing on early socialization and prevention.